-Most people use the terms "hot chocolate" and "hot cocoa" interchangeably as they're both hot and chocolatey, but they're not exactly the same thing.
+Most people use the terms "hot chocolate" and "hot cocoa" interchangeably as they're both hot and chocolaty, but they're not exactly the same thing.

-Technically speaking, hot cocoa and hot chocolate are two very different beverages.
-Hot cocoa comes from a powder, while hot chocolate is (once again, technically speaking) what many call "drinking chocolate" or "sipping chocolate," made from chopped bits of chocolate or small chocolate pellets that are melted (slowly and painstakingly) and then blended with milk, cream, or water.
+Technically speaking, hot cocoa and hot chocolate are also two very different beverages.
+Hot cocoa comes from a powder, while hot chocolate is (technically speaking) what many call "drinking chocolate" or "sipping chocolate," made from chopped bits of chocolate or small chocolate pellets that are melted slowly and painstakingly, then blended with milk, cream, or water.

-True hot chocolate tends to be much denser and richer than its powdery relative, and interestingly enough, some Americans are repulsed by this more European beverage because it's so rich.
-However, this might also be due to the fact that Europeans typically drink smaller quantities of beverages.
+True hot chocolate tends to be much denser and richer than its powdery relative, and interestingly enough, some Americans are repulsed by this European-style beverage because it's so rich.
+However, this might also be due to the fact that Europeans typically drink smaller quantities of beverages in general.

 While both hot cocoa and hot chocolate contain chocolate as the primary ingredient, the process for making hot drinking chocolate versus making hot cocoa is entirely different.
 All it takes to make a cup of hot cocoa is some hot water or steamed milk and a container full of cocoa powder or a hot chocolate mix (which often contains sugar and other spices).

-Drinking chocolate, on the other hand, can be made in a variety of different ways using a variety of different chocolatey ingredients.
-Check out this guide to making drinking chocolate for a detailed explanation of how the process works, but it essentially entails slowly melting down the chocolate, adding in milk or cream and sugar, and serving it up piping hot after a little under an hour of prep time.
+Drinking chocolate, on the other hand, can be made in a variety of different ways using a variety of different chocolaty ingredients.
+It essentially entails slowly melting down the chocolate, adding in milk or cream and sugar, and serving it up piping hot after a little under an hour of prep time.

 Drinking chocolate is increasingly available in American cities, but you'll come to expect drinking chocolate in much smaller quantities than hot cocoa is served.